Visu: Style

 In most of the films Visu wrote or directed, all the characters were given equal importance.
 Often, the plot included a huge house where a joint family would reside and the character of Visu would solve their problems.
 Many of Visu's film titles contain rhyming words, such as Kudumbam Oru Kadambam, Samsaram Adhu Minsaram, Thirumathi Oru Vegumathi, Kavalan Avan Kovalan, Penmani Aval Kanmani, Varavu Nalla Uravu and Vedikkai En Vadikkai.
 His films focused on many family issues like dowry, need of remarriage for women, mother in law-daughter in law disputes and so on which were occurring that time.
 In most of his films there is a character named Uma, named after a school teacher who predicted his rise to fame after reading one of his scripts when he was a travel agent.
-During his last years before death, he wrote the script for Samsaram Adhu Minsaram Part 2 which is yet to see the light of day.
+During his last years before death, he wrote the script for a sequel to Samsaram Adhu Minsaram, which remains unfilmed.